 - Our services are haimish – we welcome all children and expect that they will make noise from time to time.
-During regular and even holiday services, it is not unusual to see little ones making their way up the aisles or up the steps of the Bimah to say “hi” to the Rabbi and Cantor.
+During regular and even holiday services, it is not unusual to see little ones making their way up the aisles or up the steps of the Bimah to say “hi” to the Rabbi.
 Don’t worry – we all think it’s cute!
 Although we love kids, if your child is noisy during the Rabbi’s sermon or the Amidah, or is being disturbingly noisy, we ask that you relocate to the room adjacent to the back of the sanctuary (the gan yeladim, which can also be accessed from the hallway near the bathrooms) so that others can concentrate on prayer and hearing the Rabbi’s sermon.

 - A Shabbat service involves a lot of standing, sitting and bowing.
 Whenever the curtain of the Ark is opened to reveal the Torah, the congregation stands until the curtain is closed, and no one is allowed to enter the sanctuary during this time.
 Standing is also required when the Torah is lifted.
 An announcement will be made whenever standing is required.

 - Only Kosher food may be brought into the synagogue, and no food other than that set up by the Kiddush Committee should be brought into the social halls.